Pediatric Orthodontist in Jackson Heights, Huntington Station and Oyster Bay NY

-Dr. Gibbs has been creating beautiful, attractive, “Happy Smiles” in Huntington for over 25 years and has thousands of happy, smiling patients.
-Since completing his orthodontic residency at Columbia University, Dr. Gibbs has dedicated himself to exclusive practice of the highest quality orthodontic care as well as educating the next generation of dentists and orthodontists.
+Dr. Gibbs is an expert children orthodontist who has been creating beautiful, attractive, “Happy Smiles” in Huntington for over 25 years and has thousands of happy, smiling patients.
+Since completing his orthodontic residency at Columbia University, Dr. Gibbs has dedicated himself to exclusive practice of the highest quality Pediatric dentistry and orthodontics as well as educating the next generation of dentists and orthodontists.

-The American Academy of Orthodontics recommends all children get a check-up with an orthodontic specialist no later than age 7.
+The American Academy of Orthodontics recommends all children get a check-up with a children orthodontist no later than age 7.
 Here’s Why:

-- Orthodontists can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.
+- Pediatric orthodontist can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.

-- While your child’s teeth may appear to be straight, there could be a problem that only an orthodontist can detect.
+- While your child’s teeth may appear to be straight, there could be a problem that only a Pediatric orthodontist can detect.

 - Early treatment may prevent or intercept more serious problems from developing and may make treatment at a later age shorter and less complicated.
 In some cases, the orthodontist will be able to achieve results that may not be possible once the face and jaws have finished growing.

-- Through an early orthodontic evaluation, you’ll be giving your child the best opportunity for a healthy, beautiful smile.
+- Through an early orthodontic evaluation with an orthodontist for children, you’ll be giving your child the best opportunity for a healthy, beautiful smile.

-Early treatment may give your orthodontist the chance to:
+Early treatment may give your children orthodontist the chance to:

 - Guide jaw growth